-She really wanted to like them.
+She baked them up, and she really wanted to like them.
 We all did.
-But no. NO. I know that this may bring the wrath of the Vegan/Paleo/>insert personal eating style here< community, but I just cannot endorse kale as a Chip.
-Not today, not ever.
-It's a personal choice, I know, and my personal choice is – No.
+But no. NO. I know that this may bring the wrath of the Vegan/Paleo/Clean Eating communities, but I just cannot endorse kale as a Chip.
+Not then, not today, not ever.
+It's a personal choice; and my personal choice is No.

-That said, we now had a big bag of kale and needed to figure out something to do with it - and I knew exactly what that something was: Kale & Carrot Salad a la New Seasons.
+That said, we now had a big bag of kale and needed to figure out something to do with it - and I knew exactly what that something was.

 - ¾ lb fresh kale